Department of Health and Human Services, Office of the Secretary, Office of Public Health and Science.

 A copy of the Committee charter and list of the current membership can be obtained by contacting Ms. English or by accessing the NVAC Web site at: http://www.hhs.gov/nvpo/nvac.End Further Info End Preamble Start Supplemental Information

-Committee Function: Qualifications and Information Required: As part of an ongoing effort to enhance deliberations and discussions with the public on vaccine and immunization policy, nominations are being sought for interested individuals to serve on the Committee.
-The individual selected for appointment to the Committee will serve as a voting representative member.
-Voting representative members are official representatives of the vaccine manufacturing industry who are engaged in vaccine research or the manufacture of vaccines.
-Individuals selected for appointment to the Committee can be invited to serve terms with periods of up to four years.
+Committee Function, Qualifications, and Information Required: As part of an ongoing effort to enhance deliberations and discussions with the public on vaccine and immunization policy, nominations are being sought for interested individuals to serve on the Committee.
+Individuals selected for appointment to the Committee will serve as voting members.
+Voting members shall be selected from individuals who are engaged in vaccine research or the manufacture of vaccines, or who are physicians, members of parent organizations concerned with immunizations, representatives of state or local health agencies or public health organizations.
+The Committee currently has particular needs for individuals with expertise in the fields of vaccine safety and vaccine and immunization financing.
+Individuals selected for appointment to the Committee can be invited to serve terms of up to four years.